mdn/content/files/en-us/web/api/rtcicecandidatepairstats/remotecandidateid/index.md

 ## Value

-A string uniquely identifies the remote {{Glossary("ICE")}} candidate—that is, the candidate describing a configuration for the remote peer—which is represented by the remote end of these statistics.
+A string uniquely identifying the remote {{Glossary("ICE")}} candidate—that is, the candidate describing a configuration for the remote peer—which is represented by the remote end of these statistics.

 ## Specifications